linusromland/Velody/README.md

 The bot will run on less, but it might be slower, less responsive and might crash more often.

+### Bot Permissions

+Velody requires the following permissions to function properly:

+1. Discord permissions:

+- Make sure the bot has the necessary permissions to read and send messages in text channels.

+2. Voice Channel Interaction:

+- Grant the bot permissions to join voice channels.
+- Ensure the bot has sufficient permissions to speak in voice channels.

+3. Slash Command Permissions:

+- ENsure the bot has the necessary permissions to create slash commands in the specified guilds.

 ### Running natively

 1. Clone the repository